5 Passive Income Myths, Debunked

 Take for example, my business.
 I’m in personal development, and I coach and train (active income).
 I earn passive income as well, and this passive income comes from as many as 15 different P.I. streams, all of which I’ve built around my business over the years.
 Below are some passive income transactions I get in a week:

 These are transactions that take place without me hustling for them, and they happen independent of my time and involvement.
-Here, I’ve not included my active income earnings like coaching and training, and I’ve also not included other P.I. streams like Google advert earnings, my book sales outside PE, as well as a miscellaneous affiliate programs — which form another chunk of my P.I.
-The above are examples of passive income transactions that have been flowing into my business since four years ago, when I started creating my passive income setup.
+Here, I’ve not included my active income earnings like coaching and training, and I’ve also not included other P.I. streams like my book sales outside PE as well as miscellaneous affiliate programs which form another chunk of my P.I.
+The above are examples of passive income transactions that have been flowing into my business since 4 years ago, when I started creating my passive income setup.
 Today, my passive income earnings give me a very comfortable lifestyle, and active income has become a choice, as opposed to a necessity like in the past.